shawlab-moffitt/CSEminer-manuscript/README.md

 ```
 # 2. Custom Procedure to Perform Exon Scoring and Annotation
-Contains scripts for 1) Downloading of the references and input files.
+Procedure 2 contains scripts for 1) Downloading the references and input files.
 2) Calculate the Exon Enrichment Scores.
 3) Merge Exon Scores from Solid and Brain Tumors.
 4) Annotate Putatively Spliced Exons.

 # 2.1 Setting up the user environment
 Procedure to download the required files.